 Hiking the Howth Cliff Walk

 At the edge of Dublin city, on the northern boundary of Dublin Bay, is the charming little fishing village of Howth.
-The village itself is a great place for a stroll and lunch with a view of the fishing trawlers coming and going.
+The village itself is one of the best day trips from Dublin with wonderful places to stroll, shop, and have lunch with a view of the fishing trawlers coming and going.
 But Howth, Ireland also offers great hikes and walks for the visitor looking for a more active experience.

 There is no doubt that this hike is moving and beautiful but it was the expert knowledge and passion displayed by our guide and storyteller, Rob, that made this one of our most memorable experiences.
 If you like nature, hiking, history and mythical tales you really should not miss one of Shane’s Howth Hikes.